julien-sobczak/blog/_posts/2016-10-06-the-power-of-habit.md

 Charles Duhigg, through fascinating real stories, convinces us that changing habits is possible.
 But as giving up cigarettes is different from how you prioritize tasks at work, *The Power of Habit* does not try to deliver the secret formula for quickly changing any habit.
 There isn't one formula.
 There are thousands.
 So, this book delivers a framework for understanding how habits work and a guide to experimenting with how they might change.

-Each chapter explains a different aspect of why habits exist and how they function, based on two or three stories (i.e. Michael Phelps, toothpaste).
+Each chapter explains a different aspect of why habits exist and how they function, based on two or three stories (from Michael Phelps to the toothpaste).
 Overall, the book is good but I clearly preferred the first part on personal habits.
 As the book progresses through the habits of successful companies and the habits of the society, I felt less captivated, probably because I was less interested by these topics.

 I really appreciate the appendix, which distill in a simple way the tactics that researchers have found for shaping habits within our own lives.
 A good place to start in complement to the deeper lessons from this book.